airmelt/LeetCode/#297 Serialize and Deserialize Binary Tree 二叉树的序列化与反序列化.md

+# 297 Serialize and Deserialize Binary Tree 二叉树的序列化与反序列化

 __Description__:
 Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.